asvch/llm-agent-fullstack/README.md

   - React.js, and HTML used for frontend
   - Elasticsearch database as external vectorstore
   - Chatbot acts as Romeo from Romeo and Juliet.
+  - Deployed backend using Railway.app and frontend using GitHub Pages.

 **LLM Agent Tools:**
 - Retrieval tool: for LLM Agent to access all of Romeo's lines from the original script.
 Agent uses this tool to answer questions about Romeo.